g-fliri/persona_simulator/README.md

 notes:
 main.py needs an API key to make requests; create an .env file in the project directory with a variable OPENAI_API_KEY=<your_openAI_API_key>
-project formatted with ruff
+run from bash 'mlflow ui --backend-store-uri sqlite:///mlflow.db' to access MLflow from web server project formatted with ruff